netizenorg/netitor/README.md

 **code-update**: This fires every time the code in the netitor changes.
 The `data` passed into the callback function is a string containing all the code currently in the editor (essentially the same as `ne.code`)

+**render-update**: This fires every time the render output iframe is updated.

 **hint-select**: This fires every time the user tabs up or down in the autocomplete hinting menu with the up/down arrow keys.
 The data object passed into the callback function contains the language of and the autocomplete option currently selected, an example might look like this:
 ```js
 {